Women's Week Scholarship

 Number and Size of Awards

 Number of recipients and award amounts vary; maximum $2,500.
-Award paid in one lump sum in the Fall semester.
+Award paid in one lump sum in the Fall and divided equally between the Fall and Spring semesters.

 Allowed Use of Award